SuperFlyz81/SuperFlyz81/README.md

 **My interests are:**
 🏡 Family life
-💰 Cryptocurrency
-🖼️ NFTs
-🌍 The Metaverse
+👨‍💻 Computer programming
+💰 Cryptocurrency, DeFi, NFTs, the Metaverse, and all things Web3
 🥽 Virtual reality
 🔐 Computer security
 👾 Computer gaming (don't have much time for this nowadays)
 📱 Gadgets and technology
-🎬 Movies (especially Sci-Fi and Kung Fu movies)
+🎬 Movies (especially Sci-Fi and Technology movies)
-📖 Reading
+📖 Reading (Fantasy, Sci-Fi, and Non-fiction)
 ⛳️ Golf
 🏎️ Cars